luoyetx/JDA/README.md

 ### Data

 You should prepare your own data.
 You need two kinds of data, face with landmarks and background images.
 You also need to create a text file `face.txt` and  some `background.txt` text files which can be changed in `config.json`.
-Every line of `face.txt` indicates a face image's path with its landmarks and face bounding box.
+Every line of `face.txt` indicates a face image's path with its landmarks and face bounding box, all points are aligned to the left top of the image.
 The number of landmarks can be changed in `config.json` and the order of landmarks does not matter.

 ```
 ../data/face/00001.jpg bbox_x bbox_y bbox_w bbox_h x1 y1 x2 y2 ........